bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/lab-09.md

 Also answer the following questions in your report:
 * Part I, Ex.
 5: How many accurate digits of Pi you get for how many random points?
 Report your statistic.
 * Part II, Ex.
 2: Can your current implementation lead to a deadlock?
 Why?
+{% endcomment %}